pturczyk/pturczyk.github.io/installed.md

+### Installation succeeded

-✅ Magic 8-Ball was successfully installed to your slack workspace!
+✅ Magic 8-Ball was successfully installed to your slack workspace

 [](#how-to-use-it)
 ### How to use the Magic 8-Ball